 I love this recipe for butternut squash pasta because it’s rich, buttery, and luscious without the addition of any cheese or cream.
 All the silkiness comes straight from the butternut squash.

 And no matter what you do: do NOT skip the sage.
 The blend of butternut squash and sage is simply out of this world.

 Combining sage and pumpkin or butternut squash is typical in Italian recipes.
 You normally fry the sage in butter to release all its flavors before adding pasta.

 In my healthy version, I opted to fry the sage leaves in extra-virgin olive oil.
-You’ll still get the incredible herbal fragrance through the butternut squash sauce, plus it’s perfect for vegan and anyone on a dairy-free diet.
+You’ll still get the incredible herbal fragrance through the butternut squash sauce, plus it’s perfect for vegans and anyone on a dairy-free diet.